Questions? Reach us at firstname.lastname@example.org

 According to the website, the secret to this serum’s patented formula is its 15 percent of pure vitamin C (aka L-ascorbic acid), 1 percent of vitamin E, and .5 percent of ferulic acid.
 Together, they work to neutralize free radicals from the sun’s harmful rays, infrared radiation, and ozone pollution, for up to 72 hours after application, all of which can lead to accelerated aging.

-More importantly, however (at least for me), a 16-week clinical study conducted by brand of 50 men and women between the ages of 40 and 60 also claimed to show a reduction in the appearance of wrinkles, improve skin firmness, and brighten complexion when applied — exactly the type of results I was looking for.
+Even more convincing?
+A 16-week clinical study conducted by brand of 50 men and women between the ages of 40 and 60 also claimed to show a reduction in the appearance of wrinkles, improve skin firmness, and brighten complexion when applied — exactly the type of results I was looking for.

 If you ask me now, I would say that I was: I really do feel as though it guarded my skin against the elements — possibly enough to even reverse some signs of aging.
-Maybe it’s wishful thinking, but after these several weeks, I feel like my fine lines are somehow less noticeable than they were before.
+Maybe it’s wishful thinking, but after several weeks, I feel like my fine lines are somehow less noticeable than they were before.
 My makeup isn’t caking around my peepers quite the same way, and while my “problem” spots are still visible, to be sure, I find I’m really having to really seek out those areas that looked so prominent in the mirror before.

 What’s more, despite the harsh winter’s cold that has seemingly permanently moved in over my home in Chicago, my complexion is far more vibrant than it has been in years past.
 It’s not dull.
 It’s not flaky.
 Instead, with this serum and a little bit of moisturizer, I feel like I’m putting my best face forward to the world.

-For me, that makes those bloggers right — it is worth every penny of its $166 price tag… and then some.
+For me, that makes those bloggers right — it is worth every penny of its $166 price tag … and then some.